zjlshuyu110/UMASS-Software-engineer/README.md

 # UMASS-Software-engineer

 ## Project Overview
-This app helps UMASS students connect with others who want to play or find people for different types of sports.
+This is a mobile app that allows UMass students to host, search for, and participate in sports teams and competitions.
+Our app aims to streamlines sports game organization at UMass (communication, scheduling, basic stats, etc).
+The frontend is built with React Native to support both iOS and Android.
 The backend is built with Node.js, Express, MongoDB, and follows the MVC pattern.

+## Prerequisites
+1. Have an iOS or Android emulator
+   * iOS: Follow expo's official documentation for [iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/)
+   * Android: Follow expo's official documentation for [Android Emulator](https://docs.expo.dev/workflow/android-studio-emulator/)

-## Setup
+## Backend Setup
 1. Clone the repo and install dependencies:
    ```bash
    npm install